Perkyrain/SerpentAI_wiki/game-list-to-work-with-the-framework.md

     * Game Agent Plugin:

 One of the most successful experiment to this day, the game agent manage to rank 3rd after less that one day of training on one track.
-first the PPO was used but the game agent run into an issue where it would only accelerate and steer left/right, then Serpent switched to a rainbow DQN with pytorch.
 clip of the ai ranking 3rd in the race: <https://clips.twitch.tv/TriumphantInspiringShrimpTheRinger>
-Later the game agent has been extended to allow multiple track training
+Later the game agent has been extended to allow multiple track training.

 ### Super Flight
-* available on:
+* available on: Windows
 * download here: <https://store.steampowered.com/app/732430/Superflight/>
 * game agent here:
     * Game Plugin: <https://github.com/SerpentAI/SerpentSuperflightGamePlugin>